 Project Lead: Arlington Public Schools

-Program Focus: The program at the Arlington Career Center will integrate instruction in science, technology, engineering, mathematics, language arts and social studies in career and technical education classes.
+Program Focus: The program at the Arlington Career Center will integrate instruction in science, technology, engineering, and mathematics, in five focus areas – automotive, digital media, information technology, emergency medical services, and engineering.

 Academy Website: Governor's Career and Technical Academy in Arlington

-Partnership Members: Northern Virginia Community College and Arlington County Public Schools partnered for the Governor's Career and Technical Academy in Arlington.
-Partners include Mercedes Benz of Arlington; Arlington Employment Center; and Arlington Economic Development.
+Partnership Members: Northern Virginia Community College; Arlington County Public Schools; Mercedes Benz of Arlington; Arlington Employment Center; and Arlington Economic Development.